mera2826/chat-me/README.md

   - Edit your profile information

 - **Data Handling**
-  - All data (users, posts, comments) is stored and managed using localStorage
+  - All data is stored and managed using localStorage
   - No backend required

 - **UI & UX**